-If there is evidence indicating potential or realized impacts on water quality due to any stormwater discharge authorized by this General Permit, the owner or operator of such discharge may be required to obtain an individual permit or alternative General Permit in accordance with Section I.E. of this General Permit or the General Permit may be modified to include different limitations and/or requirements.
+If there is evidence indicating potential or realized impacts on water quality due to any stormwater discharge authorized by this General Permit, the owner or operator of such discharge may be required to obtain an individual permit or alternative General Permit in Page 37 of 46 Permit No. WV0115924 accordance with Section I.E. of this General Permit or the General Permit may be modified to include different limitations and/or requirements.
 The conditions, standards, and limitations of this General Permit shall be reviewed at the time of reissuance for possible revisions that may lead to more or less stringent conditions, standards, and limitations.
+Page 38 of 46 Permit No. WV0115924